ZongjingLi/ProGRIP/README.md

 This model use a point cloud encoder to construct the vector representation of the input point cloud.
 Specific model is not listed here.

 ### Decoder
 Unlike the sequential programs in previous works, we introduce *parallelism* into our program, allowing repeatable parts to be executed simutaneously wiht out a specified order.
-Specifically, our program generator takes as input a point cloud $X\inR^{Px3}$ with $P$ points and interprets is as a ProGRIP using an auto-encoding architeture.
+Specifically, our program generator takes as input a point cloud $X\in R^{Px3}$ with $P$ points and interprets is as a ProGRIP using an auto-encoding architeture.
 A ProGRIP consists of two level hierarchy.

 ## Training